 Born and raised on the Fort Nelson First Nation in northern British Columbia, Chad is the first of 11 children not to attend a residential school.
 He has several invisible conditions: HIV, substance use disorder and an acquired brain injury.
 Chad gives back to his community in various ways including supporting HIV community-based care and cure research, and as a patient partner with the BC Patient Voices Network.
 Most recently, he was awarded the BC Patient Safety & Quality Council Quality 2019 Award for “Leadership in Advancing the Patient Voice”.

 Dr. Stephanie Smith

 Dr. Smith is a recent graduate of the Cumming School of Medicine at the University of Calgary.
 She was active in the Calgary Medical Student Association, which led to her appointment as a representative on the Alberta Medical Association and the College of Physicians and Surgeons of Alberta boards.
 She served as president of the Canadian Federation of Medical Students in 2018–19.

-Dr. Carol Nohr
+Dr. Carl Nohr